ojasvanema/Sparse-Diffusion-Learning-Latent-Distribution-in-High-Energy-Physics/README.md

 # Sparse Diffusion Learning Latent Distribution in High Energy Physics

-This repository implements modeling of sparse high-energy physics jet data (such as ECAL/HCAL/Tracks) using:
+This repository implements modelling of sparse high-energy physics jet data (such as ECAL/HCAL/Tracks) using:
 - **Weighted Variational Autoencoder (VAE)** with custom loss
 - **Latent Diffusion Model (LDM)** on VAE's latent space